mateoppalacios/sowm-flexipatch/README.md

 # sowm-flexipatch

-A build of sowm that makes it easier to apply patches.
+A build of sowm that takes the pain from patching away.

 ## About

 Similar to the flexipatch builds made by [bakkeby](https://github.com/bakkeby), sowm-flexipatch aims to make the process of patching [sowm](https://github.com/dylanaraps/sowm) easier by using preprocessor directives to decide which patches get included during build time.
-Some patches have been modified to avoid malfunctions or conflicts with other patches, these will have `-mod` appended to their names inside the `patches/` directory.

 ## Usage